Fruits of the City

 - Volunteers to pick fruit at our gleaning events

-- Homeowners to donate unwanted fruit on their trees
+- Homeowners and Orchard Owners to donate unwanted fruit on their trees

 - Neighborhood coordinators to help organize the volunteers in designated neighborhoods